commercialhaskell/stack/doc/nix_integration.md

 every time you open a terminal and need Nix or add this command to your `~/.bashrc` or `~/.bash_profile`.

-### Option 1: External C libraries through a list of Nix packages
+### External C libraries through Nix packages

-Add a section to your `stack.yaml` as follows:
+To let Nix manage external C libraries by default add the following section to your `stack.yaml` file:
 ```yaml
 nix:
   enable: true